yasinaydin14/Pokemon-Bot/README.md

 ```bash
 cp ../config.js config/
 ```
-The main setting in this `config.js` file worth increasing is `export.num_workers`, which will help handle concurrent battles.
+The main setting in this `config.js` file worth knowing about is `export.num_workers`, which helps handle concurrent battles.

 You will need to have the PS server running in the background while using Metamon:
 ```bash